 If your organization has employees, volunteers, team members, students or contractors that work at elevated heights, that use ladders or that may work on scaffolding, please consider participating in the Safety Stand-Down this year.

 The way that you participate and the amount of time your organization dedicates to the Stand-Down is entirely up to you.
-Managers are encouraged to plan a Stand-Down that works best for their workplace anytime during the week September 14-18, 2020.
+Managers are encouraged to plan a Stand-Down that works best for their workplace anytime during the week of May 3-7, 2021.